xpepper/refactoring-golf/README.md

 ## Notes

 - we used `double` for the calculations.
-Using floating point types is usually a bad idea for money, but here it's to simplify the exercises.
+Using floating-point types is usually a bad idea for money, but here it's to simplify the exercises.
 The alternative TDD version uses `long`.
 Both should probably use a decimal format.